Pennsylvania trout hunters tally fish in overlooked streams

-“The state’s interested in saving fish, and as a biologist, I’m interested in biodiversity,” said Steve Jordan, professor of biology at Bucknell University, and leader of the project that took place in summer 2014.
+“The state’s interested in saving fish, and as a biologist, I’m interested in biodiversity,” said Steve Jordan, professor of biology at Bucknell University and leader of the project that took place in the summer of 2014.
 He and students Miles Silva and Riley Schwengel made it out to more than 40 streams for the work.
 “About half of the streams we studied had no fish because they were too warm.”

 And while the findings are valuable for Pennsylvania trout, the work was also good for Jordan’s students.